Jomsaruj/API-Testing-Java/README.md

 ## Build test

-It is necessary to run all test file before generate coverage test report.
-Here is how to build `CoffeeMakerTest.java` and `RecipeTest.java` in one command

 ```
 gradle test
 ```

-## Generate test report

 After build all test file, you are now be able to generate JaCoCo test report.